Anne Frank House in Amsterdam Tickets and Tours

 In addition, in the cafeteria of the Anne Frank Museum in Amsterdam you will have available the possibility to order snacks, and even select some of their options for lunch there.

 You can only access the cafeteria if you visit the Anne Frank House, and inside you can only pay by card.
-Without a doubt, the mere fact of knowing this cafeteria with an incredible view is reason enough to go to the museum, and it is not even the most interesting reason.
+Without a doubt, the mere fact of seeing this cafeteria with an incredible view is reason enough to go to the museum, and it's not even the most interesting reason.

 Is it important to have read the Diary of Anne Frank before visiting the museum?